null

 Although Louis XVI's tastes were rather simple, Marie-Antoinette loved luxury and devoted herself to decoration, an area in which she intended to set the tone.
 In particular, she builded appartments in the royal residences of Versailles, the Tuileries, Compiègne and Fontainebleau, which she decorated and furnished by commissioning the greatest representatives of the crafts of her time.

-LOUIS XVI-STYLE SALON IN GILDED WOOD AND GREEN SILK Louis XVI salon in gilded wood and green silk
+LOUIS XVI-STYLE SALON IN GILDED WOOD AND GREEN SILK Louis XVI-style gilded wood and green silk salon

 Jean-Henri Riesener, probably the most talented cabinetmaker of his time, worked almost exclusively for the Queen.
 He created furniture distinguished by its elegant proportions, the quality of the materials used and the excellence of its craftsmanship.